junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 The image of Lilith zooms larger in the vision by each second as he approaches.

 "No!!
 You're not killing her.
 Stop!"
-Jimmy grabs the edge of the TV screen, focusing on his body, on his feet that is moving forward, on his hand that is holding the angel blade.
+Jimmy grabs the edge of the TV screen, focusing on his body, on his feet that are moving forward, on his hand that is holding the angel blade.

 His body comes to a jolt.